astral-sh/uv/docs/concepts/resolution.md

 By default, uv tries to use the latest version of each package.
 For example, `uv pip install flask>=2.0.0` will install the latest version of Flask, e.g., 3.0.0.
 If `flask>=2.0.0` is a dependency of the project, only `flask` 3.0.0 will be used.
-This is important, for example, because running tests will not check that the the project is actually compatible with its stated lower bound of `flask` 2.0.0.
+This is important, for example, because running tests will not check that the project is actually compatible with its stated lower bound of `flask` 2.0.0.

 With `--resolution lowest`, uv will install the lowest possible version for all dependencies, both direct and indirect (transitive).
 Alternatively, `--resolution lowest-direct` will use the lowest